miurahr/assertj-swing/README.md

   - ScreenLock_getOwner_Test
 - Release group ID is 'tokyo.northside'
 - Add CI runner on codeberg-ci
-- Add test runner script with docker
+- Add a test runner script with docker

 ## How to build